Old Hijazi Arabic: Arabic (Quranic Consonantal Text and 1st c. Papyri)

-The QCT represents an archaic form of Old Hejazi.
+The QCT represents an archaic form of Old Hijazi.

 Greek (Damascus Psalm Fragment)

-The Damascus Psalm Fragment in Greek script represents a later form of prestige spoken dialect in the Umayyad Empire that may have roots in Old Hejazi.
+The Damascus Psalm Fragment in Greek script represents a later form of prestige spoken dialect in the Umayyad Empire that may have roots in Old Hijazi.
 It shares features with the QCT such as the non-assimilating /ʾal-/ article and the pronominal form /ḏālika/.
 However, it shows a phonological merger between [] and [aː] and the development of a new front allophone of [a(ː)] in non-emphatic contexts, perhaps realized [e(ː)].